The Lo brothers and Nam Sang Building Construction (南生營造)

 Lo Hoi-ming (left) and Lo Yuk-ming (right) as directors of HKBCA in the mid-1950s (HKBCA yearbook)

-Born in 1906, Lo Hoi-ming was a native of Enping in Guangdong province and started his career in HK as a staff member of the architectural firm of Weaser& Raven in HK.
+Born in 1906, Lo Hoi-ming was a native of Enping in Guangdong province and started his career in HK as a staff member of the architectural firm of Weaser & Raven in HK.
 He later became a draftsman at Chau & Lee (named after its partners Chau Iu-nin and Richard Edmund Lee), which was the most famous Chinese architectural practice from the 1930s.
-After the War, he started Nam Sang Building Construction Co (although as a company it was not incorporated until 1961) and Hung Kin Engineering Design Co (鴻建工程設計公司) in HK.
+After the War, he started Nam Sang Building Construction Co (although as a company it was not incorporated until 1961) in 1947 and Hung Kin Engineering Design Co (鴻建工程設計公司).
 Both brothers served on the board of the HK Building Contractors Association (HKBCA) in the 1950s.

 Ad for Nam Sang Building Construction in the 1950s and its “NS” logo (HKBCA yearbook)